telerik/justmock-docs/introduction.md

 * [Add Telerik JustMock to Your Test Project]({%slug justmock/getting-started/using-telerik-justmock-in-your-test-project %})
 * [JustMock API Basics]({%slug justmock/basic-usage/mock%})

-## Free Version
-The Telerik JustMock Lite is a free open source mocking framework.
-Feel free to review the Telerik JustMock Lite [License Agreement](https://www.telerik.com/purchase/license-agreement/justmock-free-edition) to get acquainted with the full terms of use.

-## Trial Version and Commercial License

-The Telerik JustMock is a commercial mocking framework.
-You are welcome to explore its full functionality and get technical support from the team when you register for a free 30-day trial.
-To use it commercially, you need to [purchase a license](https://www.telerik.com/purchase/individual-justmock.aspx).
-Feel free to review the Telerik JustMock [License Agreement](https://www.telerik.com/purchase/license-agreement/justmock-dlw-s) to get acquainted with the full terms of use.

 ## Support Options

-For any issues you might encounter while working with Telerik JustMock or JustMock Lite, use any of the available support channels:
+For any issues you might encounter while working with Telerik JustMock, use any of the available support channels:

 * License holders and active trialists can take advantage of our outstanding customer support delivered by the developers building the library.
 To submit a support ticket, use the [dedicated support system](https://www.telerik.com/account/support-tickets?pid=743).
 * Our [forums](https://www.telerik.com/forums/justmock) are part of the free support you can get from the community and from the team on all kinds of general issues.